CopyCat73/Pure-Dev/USAGE.md

 ![tab_6](https://raw.githubusercontent.com/CopyCat73/CopyCat73.github.io/master/tab_6.png)

-If debugging is enabled on the settings tab, the debug tab will whos output for requests and/or responses.
+If debugging is enabled on the settings tab, the debug tab will show output for requests and/or responses.
 This is a nice way to learn about the api.

 ![tab_7](https://raw.githubusercontent.com/CopyCat73/CopyCat73.github.io/master/tab_7.png)